EternityForest/EmberOS/README.md

 You just add ro to the fstab entry for /sketch, that's the only writable part.
 You won't be able to save without SSHing(Or using kaithem's terminal) and running `sudo mount -o remount,rw /sketch`.

 NTFS is a journaling filesystem, so you may or may not actually need true read only.
+Some stuff may break if you do this.

+Almost nothing ever writes to sketch randomly by itself, so it sould not cause disk wear.

 ## Updating Kaithem
 The whole install as found in the repo is in /sketch/opt/kaithem.
 Just